zaslam72/hangman-the-game/README.md

 - I created a seeds file and deployed to Heroku

 ### Code Structure:
-- I used the MVC model in planning out of my solution
 - **Models**
  - I have three models: user, game, friendship
  - My **User** model sets the bcrypt method "has secure password", the association between games and friendships, and the validations needed upon sign up.
 There are also a few public methods that involve manipulating User object data that is called from the controllers.
  - My **Game** model sets the association to users and the validations needed to create a game.
 There are also a few public methods that involve manipulating Game object data that is called from the controllers.
  - My **Friendship** model sets the association to users.
 It practices self-referential associations.
+- **Views**
+ - To make my code look cleaner and implement DRY, I created my view pages using partials.
 - **Controllers**
  - My **users** controller handles the displayment of the leaderboard, creating new users, assigning sessions id, creating friendships, and destroying friendships
  - My **games** controller handles the creation of a new game, updating each game when a user selects a letter, and deleting the game if one decides to leave mid-way
  - My **sessions** controller handles loggin in and assigning sessions id

-- **Views**
- - To make my code look cleaner and implement DRY, I created my view pages using partials.
-- I also have very detailed comments about every method in my application.
-Feel free to dig through!
+I also have very detailed comments about every method in my application.
+Feel free to dig through!<br>
 I hope you enjoy the game!
 Please feel free to leave feedback.